zeeshan-sardar/robotics_projects/README.md

 This repository contains the solutions of the problems assigned for the candidate evaluation for Robotics Researcher Position at Dubai Electric and Water Authority (DEWA).

- # Porblem 1: Robot Localization
+ # Problem 1: Robot Localization
 - You need to create a ROS package to localize the robot using only the GPS, Odometer and INS sensor information.
 You can use the EKF- package for developing your project.
 - To stand out, instead of using ROS EKF or UKF package, you can code your own EKF,